-If you come across a rather cryptic word "lrwxrwxrwx", here's how you can interpret it.
+If you come across a rather cryptic word "lrwxrwxrwx" when listing files and directories, here's how you can interpret it.

 As you know, file permissions in Unix are traditionally provided using 3 levels:

 - user (file owner) permissions – specifically, permissions for the user currently setup as the file owner

 - group permissions – since each file belongs to a particular group, this permission level confirms the access other group members will enjoy

 - other (everyone else on the system) permissions